Presents and Toys for Young Children

 Sensory Bin Gifts

 As a holiday gift, consider creating one or more sensory bins.
-When children are blind or low vision, you’ll want to engage the child’s other senses.
+It is important to engage the child’s senses.
 Playing and exploring through the other senses can be a little less inviting or even a little scary for a child who is blind or has low vision.
 Children with blindness or low vision sometimes need a little extra encouragement to engage other senses to learn those foundational skills for activity engagement.
 Sensory bins offer a great way to encourage multi-sensory play with many possibilities for many learning opportunities!

 You’ll need: